jupiterjs/javascriptmvc-site/public/tutorials/organizing.md

 ### Resource Types

 An application is comprised of various resources.
-JavaScriptMVC's code generators can be used to create these resources.
+DoneJS's code generators can be used to create these resources.

 __Model__ - A model represents a set of services.
 Typically, they exist within an application